 Miradouro da Senhora do Monte

-This one is, in my opinion, the best view of Lisbon.
+This one, in my opinion, offers the best views of Lisbon.
 High on the hill, this incredible panoramic lookout gives you a full perspective of the Portuguese capital.
 It’s not the easiest viewpoint to reach, but it’s worth the upwards trek.
 From here, trace the valley from the rivermouth inland, spotting Lisbon’s great landmarks like the São Jorge Castle, Praça do Comércio and the ruins of Carmo cathedral.

 Miradouro da Senhora do Monte is also one of the city’s most important historical landmarks.
 It was here that the first king of Portugal, D. Afonso Henriques, installed a camp to conquer the city.